 In February 2008, Senator Donald Oliver, the first Black man appointed to the Senate, introduced a motion to the senate that officially recognized February as Black History Month.
 In March 2008, the motion was carried universally completing Canada’s parliamentary position on Black History Month in Canada.

 “Black History Month celebrates the many contributions Black people have made and continue to make in the world.
 It also acknowledges the atrocities Black people have endured and overcome in our history, and provokes us to reflect on our own humanity.
 Thank you to the planning committee at Algoma University for your commitment, time and energy spent on bringing forward an amazing lineup of incredible presenters and events.
-This inaugural Black History Month reminds us of the work we have still to do within society, in ourselves and here at Algoma University.
+This Black History Month reminds us of the work we have still to do within society, in ourselves and here at Algoma University.
 It is timely as the university carefully considers its work in Equity, Diversity and Inclusion across the university.
 Please join me in attending the amazing events planned throughout the month. ”

 Niiyaagaaniid Vice President Anishinabe Initiatives and Student Success

-Black History Month Main Event
+Black History Month Virtual Keynote Speaker Event

-Black History Month Proclamation
+Black History Month Speaker Series

 Algoma University Black Graduation